Hotels, community farming and more parking discussed

 Critics of the plan, including Mayor Joanne Yepsen, favor using the prized downtown real estate for a mixed-use project.

-The city’s century-old commission form of government is once again a topic of debate this year as the Charter Review Commission continues its work to draft a new constitution.
+POLITICAL CHANGE?
+The city's century-old commission form of government is once again a topic of debate this year as the Charter Review Commission continues its work to draft a new constitution.

 Appointed by Mayor Joanne Yep-sen to study the charter last June, the 15-member citizen group has proposed a council-manager form of government to replace the unusual commission form.
 Expect a lot of debate on the merits of both.
 The group had wanted to put the decision up to residents for a vote on May 30, which would have been the city's first special election.
 But after facing resistance from the City Council, who criticized that option as costly and rushed, the group has agreed to put the issue on the ballot in November.